Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models

-In order to figure out the potential of transforming language models into conversational language models, which can utilise backchannels/fillers, it is essential to establish how effectively they can be learnt and represented in language models (LMs).
-The obstacle for answering the question is that, as emphasized in \citet{liesenfeld-dingemanse-2022-building} and \citet{dingemanse-liesenfeld-2022-text}, most language data in NLP is text-based.
-Well-formatted and well-annotated interaction data such as conversation data, is often insufficient in size and quality.
-Consequently, there is limited contextual information on backchannels/fillers for LMs to learn from, and thus LM-based automatic speech recognition (ASR) systems will perform poorly in recognise turn taking/holding, which is largely moderated by backchannels and fillers.
-Moreover, due to the absence of backchannels and fillers during the pre-training phase, most pre-trained LMs have limited knowledge of these elements.
-Consequently, the content generated by these LMs tends to be text-like and distant from real dialogue in its form\footnote{ In our opinion, this case is also applicable to LLM such as LLaMA-3-8B, as evidenced in our observation shown in the examples in Figure~\ref{fig:example1} to \ref{fig:example4} in the Appendix, during the NLG task, the pre-trained LLM barely generates any backchannels and fillers. }, which, as result, fails to \emph{`[put] natural in natural language processing'} \citep{chrupala-2023-putting} and lack the ability to act as competent dialogue agents that can, for example, produce (i) appropriate backchannels as feedback to user utterances, and are therefore not considered attentive enough to meet human user expectations \citep{buschmeier2018communicative}, and (ii) natural fillers in their utterances, which are vital for their role in organising speech and their communicative functions in spoken language understanding \citep{dinkar-etal-2022-fillers}.
-As a result, an LM which cannot use backchannels/fillers properly cannot be used for building a competent conversational agent.
+In order to figure out the potential of transforming language models (LMs) into conversational LMs, which can utilise backchannels and fillers, it is essential to establish how effectively they can be learnt and represented.
+An obstacle for answering this question is that language data used in NLP is often text-based \cite{liesenfeld-dingemanse-2022-building, dingemanse-liesenfeld-2022-text} and that well-annotated conversation data is often insufficient in size and quality.
+Consequently, there is limited contextual information on backchannels/fillers for LMs to learn from.
+This might be one reasons why LM-based automatic speech recognition (ASR) systems perform poorly in recognising turn taking/holding, a practice which is largely moderated by backchannels and fillers.
+Moreover, due to the absence of backchannels and fillers during the pre-training phase, most LMs have limited knowledge of these linguistic units.
+Consequently, the content generated by these LMs tends to be text-like and differs in form from natural dialogue\footnote{ In our opinion, this case is also applicable to LLM such as LLaMA-3-8B, as evidenced in our observation shown in the examples dialogues 1 to 4 in Figure~\ref{fig:nlg_examples} in the Appendix, during the NLG task, the pre-trained LLM barely generates any backchannels and fillers, which should be considered as an important sign that backchannels/fillers are not well represented in the pre-trained language model. }, a reason, why NLP failed to “[put] natural in natural language processing” \citep{chrupala-2023-putting}.
+Consequently LMs lack the ability to act as competent dialogue agents that can, for example, produce (i) appropriate backchannels as feedback to user utterances, and are therefore not considered attentive enough to meet human user expectations \citep{buschmeier2018communicative}, and (ii) natural fillers in their utterances, which are vital for their role in organising speech and their communicative functions in spoken language understanding \citep{dinkar-etal-2022-fillers}.
+As a result, an LM which ignores backchannels and fillers does not clean the data, it strips the model of the social cues necessary for natural and fluid interaction \citep{EdlundGustafson2008}, and consequently cannot be used for building a competent conversational agent.